jothamsl/Obsidian-Time-Machine/🛎 Fleeting Notes/Cycloalkanes (Fleeting).md

 ![[Screen Shot 2021-10-26 at 4.55.41 AM.png]]
 * Some cyclic compounds have [[_substituent]] groups attached. e.g *ethylcyclopropane*: ![[Screen Shot 2021-10-26 at 5.04.43 AM.png]]
 * The properties of cyclic hydrocarbons are generally quite similar to those of the corresponding open-chain compounds.
-So cycloalkanes (withe the exception of cyclopropane, which has a highly)
+So cycloalkanes (withe the exception of cyclopropane, which has a highly strained ring) act very much like noncyclic alkanes.
+* Cyclic structures containing five or six [[Carbon]] atoms (cyclopentane, cyclohexane, are particularly stable.
+* The *cyclopropane* ring is strained because the $C-C-C$ angles are $60^\circ$, and the preferred (tetrahedral) bond angle is $109.5^\circ$.
+(This strain is readily evident) when you try to build a [[_ball-and-stick model]] of cyclopropane; *cyclopentane* and *cyclohexane* rings have little strain because the $C-C-C$ angles are near the preferred angles.
 ## References
 1.